 We’ve been having a love affair with Bauwerk paint for the past six months, using their lime-wash paint in our photo shoots and in our showroom.
 A lime-wash paint has a softer, more subtle effect than traditional paint, adding texture and interest to your walls.
 We especially love using natural colours that replicate the look of raw plaster.
 It’s also good to know that this is a natural, water-based alternative to paint that uses no nasty chemicals!
 If you’re feeling unsure, start off by lime-washing one feature wall in your home to see if you like the effect.

 Scalloping on furniture and home accessories doesn’t look like it’s going anywhere.
 This trend is building momentum, appearing across everything from wall stencils to mermaid bathroom tiles.
 We love how a shell-shaped accessory or scalloping detail on a velvet chair can add interest to your home.
 Soft silhouettes are appearing across multiple interior trends, showing that we’re looking for calmer, more relaxing aesthetics in our homes.
-To introduce this trend into your home, take a look at our velvet scalloped dining chairs, or for something more subtle add a shell-shaped vase to your shelves.
+To introduce this trend into your home, take a look at our scalloped tableware collection, perfect for adding a subtle hint to your home.

 We love warm shades of brick, ochre, terracotta, mustard and blush pink for adding warmth to your home this year.
 Bold sunset hues work well as a splash of colour against an otherwise neutral room, or be bold and mix-and-match colours for a more statement look.
 If you’re looking to go bold, why not add a rust coloured sofa to your living room?